 3) Shipping costs associated with the order

 Here, we will need to consider if you are selling physical products.
-There are few things to consider here, but the most important are:
+There are a few things to consider here, but the most important are:

 - Is where you are willing to ship your orders

-- How heavy or bulky your items are.
+- How heavy or bulky your items are

 It is hard to estimate how much shipping you will end up paying to have the products delivered to your customers, especially if you want to offer free shipping and build that cost into the product.
-However, you can get an estimated shipping costs from the post office, and use the highest amount to estimate your shipping fees.
+However, you can get an estimated shipping cost from the post office and use the highest amount to estimate your shipping fees.
 It is a good idea to offer free shipping where it makes sense, such as your country or region, but once you start shipping internationally and the price gets higher, it makes more sense to charge for it.

-4) Finally there are other miscellaneous costs as well
+4) Finally, there are other miscellaneous costs as well

 Other costs that you need to consider include the advertising fees if you decide to run ads.
 Also, depending on where you are, there may be some taxes involved with your business, so make sure to check with an accountant regarding these costs.